 Rules forms, procedures and guidelines, as well as information about applying for a fee reduction or deferral, are subject to periodic change and updating.
-To ensure that you have the most current information, see our Web Site at www.adr.org.
+To ensure that you have the most current information, please visit our Web Site.

-AAA-120
+AAA-190